 Government Honors Programs

-Currently announced deadlines or deadlines that are the same every year (Note: As stated above, it is not clear whether some of these programs will be offered this year):
+Currently announced deadlines or deadlines that are the same every year

-- Department of State: September 1, 2017
+- Department of State: September 1, 2020

-- Federal Trade Commission, Bureau of Competition: September 10, 2017
+- Federal Trade Commission (FTC), Bureau of Competition: September 10, 2020

-- Army Corps of Engineers: October 15, 2016
+- Army Corps of Engineers: October 15, 2020

 - Central Intelligence Agency: Rolling (recommend applying over the summer)

-- Coast Guard JAG: October 1, 2016
+- Coast Guard JAG: February 10, 2020

-- Navy JAG: October, 2016
+- Navy JAG: October, 2019

-- National Oceanic and Atmospheric Administration (NOAA): September 17, 2016
+- National Oceanic and Atmospheric Administration (NOAA): September 24, 2019

-- Environmental Protection Agency (EPA): February 1, 2016
+- Environmental Protection Agency (EPA): February 1, 2019

 - Securities and Exchange Commission (SEC): October 3, 2016